On the acceleration of cosmic rays at the post-adiabatic shocks of supernova remnants: Motivations

 In our previous papers \citep{2016MNRAS.456.2343P,2018MNRAS.479.4253P}, we studied the behavior of the magnetic field in SNRs during the transition phase from adiabatic to fully radiative evolution as well as its role in the modification of the dynamics of post-adiabatic flows.
 In particular, we explored the evolution of radial profiles of density, pressure, and temperature, as well as of the radial and tangential components of MF.
 In the present paper, we focus instead on the flow velocity profiles.

-We have performed spherically-symmetric 1D MHD numerical simulations of SNR evolution with initial conditions corresponding to the Sedov-Taylor stage by setting up a strong point explosion with energy $E\rs{0}=10^{51}\un{erg}$ in the uniform medium with hydrogen number density $n\rs{1}=1\un{cm^{-3}}$ and magnetic field with strength $B\rs{1}$.
+We have performed numerical simulations of 1D MHD models in spherical coordinates which reflect the evolution of a sector in SNR, with a small solid angle.
+The initial conditions correspond to the Sedov-Taylor stage.
+They are provided by setting up a strong point explosion with energy $E\rs{0}=10^{51}\un{erg}$, released isotropically, in the uniform medium with hydrogen number density $n\rs{1}=1\un{cm^{-3}}$ and magnetic field with strength $B\rs{1}$.
 We consider two models: \textit{model 1} corresponds to a parallel shock (i.e. ambient MF $\mathbf{B}\rs{1}$ parallel to the shock velocity $\mathbf{V}$) with $B\rs{1}=5\un{\mu G}$, while \textit{model 2} assumes a perpendicular shock with $B\rs{1}=10\un{\mu G}$.
 The shock modification due to the back-reaction of CRs was not considered.

-The simulations were performed using PLUTO MHD code \citep{2007ApJS..170..228M} on a static uniform grid divided into 100\,000 computational cells.
+The simulations were performed using the PLUTO MHD code \citep{2007ApJS..170..228M} on a static uniform grid divided into 100\,000 computational cells.
 The grid size was set to $32\un{pc}$.
 In the numerical setup, we used the Characteristic Tracing time integrator and the HLL Riemann solver.
 The radiative losses of plasma were treated under the assumption of ionization equilibrium.
 The setup is similar to that adopted by \citet{2016MNRAS.456.2343P,2018MNRAS.479.4253P}.
 We refer the reader to these papers for a general overview of the post-adiabatic shock properties in the presence of an ambient magnetic field with different orientations to the shock velocity.

 Fig.~\ref{postad:fig-m} shows, for reference, the time dependence of the shock radius $R$, the shock speed $V$, and the expansion parameter $m$.
 This parameter is useful in determining the evolutionary stage of a supernova remnant.
 Numerically, $m=0.4$ during the Sedov stage, while in the course of the fully radiative phase, its time evolution (black dashed line in Fig.~\ref{postad:fig-m}) is given by an analytical solution \citep[and references therein]{2004A&A...419..419B}.